 The costume designer confirms the number of speaking and non-speaking characters in each scene of the production and what they will wear.
 This is especially important in a theater performance, because it identifies when a character may need a quick costume change during successive scenes.

 Although computer-aided design is used in the fashion industry, costume designers create their initial design sketches by hand, which is still an important, highly valued skill.
 Once the director has approved the initial sketches, the costume designer draws up the final designs, which illustrate details of fabric texture and distinguishing accessories, such as jewelry, shoes, hats or masks, in color.
 A costume designer needs to be experienced in pattern making and sewing to explain the details of how a costume is to be constructed to an assistant or a dress maker.
 They also manage and must stay within the production's costume budget.
 When all the costumes are created, the care and coordination of costume use becomes the responsibility of a wardrobe assistant.

 According to the U.S. Bureau of Labor Statistics (BLS), fashion designers, who include costume designers, typically have an associate's or a bachelor's degree in fashion design.
 These degree programs offer courses in pattern making, textiles, color, sewing and designing for different clothing markets.

 Salary Information for Costume Designers

-The BLS reported that fashion designers, a category that includes costume designers, earned a median hourly wage of $30.61 in 2015.
-This is the equivalent of an annual median salary of $63,670.
+The BLS reported that fashion designers, a category that includes costume designers, earned a mean hourly wage of $42.12 in 2018.
+This is the equivalent of an annual mean salary of $87,610.
 Figures for costume designers who worked in the theater were not available.